Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 Day Five - Taking the Train from Tel Aviv to Jerusalem

 Day five of my nine days visiting Israel was a bit of a rest day.
 I decided to sleep in before taking the train from Tel Aviv to Jerusalem.
 Train travel in Israel is extremely safe and easy to manage.
 Be careful of scams, as my taxi driver told me that the trains were not running today and that he would take me to Jerusalem, although it would be quite expensive.
-Of course, I made him to me to the train station and the trains were running.
-The trains do not run on Shabbat, which is sundown or Friday to sundown on Saturday.
+Of course, I made him take me to the train station, and the trains were running.

 Jerusalem–Yitzhak Navon Railway Station